aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ### Disclaimer

-* We haven’t taught all the algorithms as the Bootcamp was of 5 weeks and we wanted learners to have a good grasp on the concepts that are being taught and not overwhelm them with all the concepts available.
-Once you know how to handle data and build models, you can easily build diﬀerent kinds of models.
+* We haven't taught all the algorithms as the Bootcamp was for five weeks, and we wanted learners to grasp the concepts and not overwhelm them with all the available concepts.
+Once you know how to handle data and build models, you can easily create diﬀerent kinds of models.
-* Through this module, we’ll be providing material around some of the popular algorithms.
-In addition, we will sharing some more resources soon.
+* Through this module, we'll be providing material around some of the popular algorithms.
+In addition, we will be sharing some more resources soon.

 ## Classification vs Regression